 It’s essential to be realistic - banning the internet or technology will not work and it often makes a child less likely to report a problem.
 Education around safe use is essential.

-Worried about extremism?
+Worried about extremism or radicalisation?

 Remember If you need urgent help, call 999 now!
 To make a report, click here.